PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 The concrete finite element set types are subtypes of the abstract type for elements of different manifold dimension (3, 2, 1, and 0), for instance for the quadrilaterals that would be `AbstractFESet2Manifold`.
 These types are in turn  subtypes of the abstract finite element set type `AbstractFESet`.

-The concrete finite element set type provides specialized methods to compute the values of the basis functions, `bfun`, and methods to compute  the gradients of the basis functions with respect to the parametric coordinates, `bfundpar`.
+The concrete finite element set type provides specialized methods to compute the values of the basis functions, `bfun`, and methods to compute  the gradients of the basis functions with respect to the parametric coordinates, `bfundpar`. `FinEtools` at the moment supports only the so-called **nodal** basis functions: each basis function is associated with a node.
+And that is  true both globally (in the sense that each basis function is globally supported),  and locally over each finite element, and all such functions are  1 at its own node, and zero at all the other nodes.

 ### Finite element set functions